mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 No particular insightful messages.
 User will have to reupload new valid file.

-##### Date type error (Format errors)
+##### Format error

-Q - Not very sure about this.
+The column number might not match the number of header or there might be other formatting errors and in that case the user will have to reupload the file.

 ##### Invalid data paste

+The data format is not correct, hence the user will have to edit or paste the data again

+##### Invalid URI

+The URI link might be broken or the format of URI is not valid, in that case the user will have to paste the URI again.

 ##### Invalid input in the confirmation state of a record
-Q - Is there an validation for data input in the table confirmation

-As much as I have seen it in staging.
-The iput validation will be similar as table view.
+The input validation will be similar as table view.
 And if the user confirms the table with erroneous records, the values will be set to null.

 #### Abandoning the File Processing Step